 Ideally the property will be large enough to have a whole room set aside for a shrine room, plus other communal space for social use, plus enough bedrooms to go round - it's up to you whether these are single or shared.
 In the early days of communities shared rooms were the norm, these days it's single rooms - though the men's communities at the LBC still have many shared rooms.
 Quite a few communities (especially in Birmingham) with larger gardens have added insulated garden sheds as extra bedrooms, and these have been much loved by their occupants.
-Garden shed bedrooms are perfectly legal so long as they don't have independent cooking and washing facilities within them.
+Garden shed bedrooms are perfectly legal so long as they don't have independent cooking using the Sheffield men's community protocol and writing our own really helped with this